Introduction to Inventory Visibility

 RFID provides computerized product management, so visibility is possible from anywhere, giving managers full control of inventory, even if it’s been outsourced or is in transit.

-One of the major inefficiencies that businesses face is improper inventory levels—both too little or too much can be costly.
+One of the major inefficiencies that businesses face is improper inventory levels—both too little and too much can be costly.
 Excess inventory exposes businesses to greater opportunities for products to become lost, damaged, or become obsolete.
 It takes money to stock products with no immediate return on the investment in storage.
-Too little inventory prevents you from meeting customer demand, which will not only cost you the present sale, but will also damage your brand’s reputation.
+Too little inventory prevents you from meeting customer demand, which will not only cost you the present sale but will also damage your brand’s reputation.

 Improving your inventory visibility will empower you to keep the optimal level of inventory to prevent these expensive supply chain mistakes.
 Optimizing your inventory also ensures that your customers will always have access to the products they want.